kontent-ai/integration-example-algolia/README.md

     1. **algolia-init-function** is the function that indexes or refreshes all of your content from Kontent into Algolia.
     2. **algolia-update-webhook** is the function you want to call via a webhook from Kontent to notify Algolia there's been a change to your content and that it has to be updated and how.

-2. ### Create a new Webhook in Kentico Kontent
+2. ### Create a new Webhook in Kontent
-    The next step is [creating a new webhook in Kentico Kontent](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).
+    The next step is [creating a new webhook in Kontent](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).

     Fill out the following into the webhook's **URL address** field: